Apochilles/Back-end-technical-test/README.md

 My entire back end is hosted in AWS on Lambdas.
 For a queuing mechanism I use SQS and the for the exported CSV I use an S3 bucket.
 For authentication I used IAM and plan to implement Cognito is the future

 -  Serverless/Terraform or any other (Good to have but optional)

 My entire backend uses Serverless as SAAS.

 - Can use NodeJS or PHP (Laravel). — NODE.js preferred

 I use Node for every aspect of this project.

 - Frequent code checkin in git repo

 I check in regualrly and with meaningful commit names.

 - Production ready code with basic Unit Testing coverage

 Code is nearly production ready but I didn't find time to unit test my application.

 - Best practices and design patterns preferred

 NOTE:

-·         Intent is to check the problem solving skills, code quality, awareness of technologies & Backend development experiences
+- Intent is to check the problem solving skills, code quality, awareness of technologies & Backend development experiences

-·         Avoid spending too much time to make it bug free or fully functional.
+- Avoid spending too much time to make it bug free or fully functional.
 Usually 2-3 hours are sufficient enough

-·         For storing Data, you can use mysql or a JSON file/object whichever saves time
+- For storing Data, you can use mysql or a JSON file/object whichever saves time

-·         A basic frontend will be preferred using boiler plate with 80% focus on Backend
+- A basic frontend will be preferred using boiler plate with 80% focus on Backend

-·         FAQ:
+##         FAQ:

-o    In regards to API keys and simulating unavailability, it could be difficult to achieve this with a best practise & secure 3rd party auth provider
+-    In regards to API keys and simulating unavailability, it could be difficult to achieve this with a best practise & secure 3rd party auth provider

-§  Totally fine.
+  Totally fine.
 Just mention with comments wherever applicable to let us know your thoughts within the code

-o    Will it be a problem if there is a chance that both “cinemaworld” and “filmworld” fail at the same time because of the random simulated downstream failures I hard code?
+-    Will it be a problem if there is a chance that both “cinemaworld” and “filmworld” fail at the same time because of the random simulated downstream failures I hard code?

-§  Open to any ideas or approach.
+  Open to any ideas or approach.
 Document where ever needed and shall be fine